Applications for Fall 2020 and Winter 2021 are now closed. We will open applications for Fall 2021 in August 2021.

 Read more about Why We Write.

-Selected participants will be paired with an editor as they write throughout Fall 2020.
+Selected participants will be paired with an editor as they write throughout either Fall or Winter semester.
 The mentorship will involve connecting with this editor on a weekly basis (plus attending group calls with other participants twice over the semester), completing a variety of small writing assignments, and working on a longer piece of writing to be published on our blog.

 Applications are open from Sept 2-11.

 Mentorship begins Sept 21 and ends Dec 7, 2020.